pppisar/ArmsSupplyDatabase/queries/README.md

 ```

 ## Query №17
-> Display deliveries (all attributes) under contracts signed with countries as aid, where the price exceeds 500 million dollars.
+> Display supplies (all attributes) under contracts signed with countries as aid, where the price exceeds 500 million dollars.
 ```sql
 select d.* from dodavka d
 natural join smlouva s